rucio/donkeybot/docs/faq_gsoc.md

 - [Do you suggest any future improvements?](#do-you-suggest-any-future-improvements)
 - [Can you provide a Reading List with material that helped you during GSoC?](#can-you-provide-a-reading-list-with-material-that-helped-you-during-gsoc)

-## Who wrote the code for GSoC '20?
+## Who wrote Donkeybot during GSoC '20?

-Hey there!👋
+Hey there👋
-My name is Vasilis, from Greece and I'm a student developer.
+My name is Vasilis, from Greece and I'm a student developer !
-You probably could guess half of that if you know GSoC and then the other half just by looking at my name.
+You probably guessed half of that if you know about GSoC and the other half by looking at my name.

-The important thing you need to know is that I loved this experience and working with everyone in the Rucio team, so if you're thinking about applying to [GSoC](https://summerofcode.withgoogle.com/) or [contributing to Rucio](https://rucio.readthedocs.io/en/latest/contributing.html), give it a shot!
+The important thing you need to know is that I loved this experience and working with everyone in the Rucio team, so if you're thinking about applying to [GSoC](https://summerofcode.withgoogle.com/) or [contributing to Rucio](https://rucio.readthedocs.io/en/latest/contributing.html), give it a shot !

-If you have any questions regarding this project, Google Summer of Code or anything else make sure to [contact me](https://github.com/mageirakos).
-I'm always happy to respond 😁
+If you have any questions regarding Donkeybot, Google Summer of Code or anything else just [contact me](https://github.com/mageirakos).
+I'm always happy to respond

 ## What is GSoC?